1924 Auckland Rugby League season: Round 4 postponed matches

+The postponed games were played on the Tuesday morning of King's Birthday and given the 9:30am start time and other attractions drew a decent crowd of 2,000.

 Round 6

+The match played at Ellerslie Reserve between Richmond and Ellerslie was the first senior match played there since 1912.

 Round 7

 Referee Bill Murray was refereeing his 50th first grade match in the clash between Devonport and Mangere at the Devonport Domain.
 He became only the second referee to achieve this feat after Archie Ferguson 2 years earlier.
 There was controversy in the match between City Rovers and Richmond as the City team fielded Lou Brown who had not been granted clearance by either Auckland Rugby League or New Zealand Rugby League.
 Brown had previously played for Newton and had been released to play for Wigan in England.
 After returning he wanted to turn out for the City club but Newton claimed that he had been released on the grounds that he would return to play for them alone.
 Brown was later suspended for 3 matches before rejoining the Newton team for their match against Marist.
+The match between Marist and Newton at the Auckland Domain was played in a "sea of mud" and within a few minutes Newton halfback Clarrie Polson after he received a bad kick and had to go off.
+George Gardiner had a big game scoring 3 tries and converting 4 tries.
+Bill Te Whata played his first game of rugby league for two seasons when he turned out for Athletic in their 14-5 win over Ellerslie.
+He had tried several times to be reinstated into rugby union with the case being controversial as the New Zealand Rugby Union contended that he had been paid to play, however it was later clarified that the money he received was from the New South Wales rugby league, not the New Zealand Rugby League.
+A month later he debuted for New Zealand in their series with England.

 Round 8

+The match between Māngere and Ellerslie was the first ever rugby league match played at present day Ferguson Park in Onehunga.

 Round 9

 City defaulted their match against Mangere United in protest at the decision to not allow Lou Brown to register for the club after returning from England.